osmo-ggsn hangs on certain CREATE PDP CONTEXT gtp packets

 The function ipcp_contains_option() in ggsn.c hangs because some options seem to contain zero length.
 This causes cur += cur_opt->len to stay at a constant value.
 Unfortunately cur is also used in the abortion condition of the while loop.
 This causes osmo-ggsn to hang with 100% CPU load eventually.

 The problem can be reproduced locally by a simple osmo-ggsn/osmo-sgsn/osmo-nitb setup and a blackberry 9780.

 #1 Updated by dexter almost 3 years ago

 Attached one finds a piece of test code.
 I first I had it reproducible, unfortunately I found out that I just gave the test function the data with a wrong offset.
 Now the code passes, but since I can now reproduce the problem very reliable in the lab setup I can just have a look directly.
 I will do that tomorrow

-#2 Updated by pespin about 2 months ago
+#2 Updated by pespin almost 3 years ago

 To start with, in the pcap frame you sent me, frame 23, I see we can receive several IPCP frames in one PCO message.

 As a result, we should change build_ipcp_pco() to iterate over them to gather the information instead of just picking the first IPCP frame in

 I'm unable to see the zero length you are saying in the pcap trace so far.